Romper Room

-American television franchises and syndications
+Television franchises and syndications

 Romper Room was a rare case of a series being both franchised and syndicated, and some local affiliates—Los Angeles and New York being prime examples—would produce their own versions of the show instead of airing the national telecast.
 For some time, local shows all over the world used the same script but with local children.

-Nancy Cledenin Terrell (born 1940, Richmond, Virginia) (known to audiences as "Miss Nancy") was the national hostess in the 1960s and early 1970s, when Romper Room was seen on ABC-owned and operated stations throughout the United States in locales that did not have their own hostesses.
+Nancy Cledenin Terrell (born 1940, Richmond, Virginia), known to audiences as "Miss Nancy", was the national hostess in the 1960s and early 1970s, when Romper Room was seen on ABC-owned and operated stations throughout the United States in locales that did not have their own hostesses.

 Some affiliates, starting with KWEX-TV in San Antonio, translated the scripts into Spanish for local airings.
 Kids would be on waiting lists for years (sometimes before birth) to be on the show.
 When Edna Anderson-Taylor left the KSL-TV version of Romper Room, the waiting list was over three years long.
 In 1959, John Crosby reported that the waiting list in Baltimore was so long, some of the preschoolers on the waiting list would not have a turn on the show until they were 40.

 Some children reportedly reappeared on the show if they were comfortable in front of the camera.
-The show was called "an actual kindergarten."
+The show was called "an actual kindergarten".

-Other local affiliates have included: San Francisco, Pittsburgh, Boston, Cleveland, and Chicago.
+Other local affiliates have included: San Francisco, Pittsburgh, Boston, Cleveland, Birmingham, Alabama, and Chicago.